ifLink-AntiCluster/AntiClusterSignage/README.md

 Please turn on the Bluetooth to use.<br>
 While the app is running, it scans and counts the Advertising packets of Bluetooth devices.<br>
 When you exit the app, also the count will stop on default. if you want to run in background, you can change it by the setting screen.<br>
-To go to the setting screen, tap a tool button at the bottom right of the screen.<br>
+To go to the setting screen, tap the top right corner of the screen.<br>
 <br>
-The count values are recorded for two weeks, but they are drawn on the graph for 12 hours from 9:00 a.m. that day.
+The count values have been recorded for two weeks, but they are drawn on the graph for 12 hours from 9:00 a.m. that day.
 The drawing start time (9:00 a.m.) can be changed on the setting screen.
 The minimum value for the Y axis of the graph is 100, but this can also be changed on the settings screen.
 <br>